This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • Roast the Eggplant: Preheat the oven to 425°F (220°C).
-Place the peeled and cubed eggplant on a rimmed baking sheet.
-Drizzle with 1 ½ tablespoon of olive oil and sprinkle with ⅛ teaspoon of salt and pepper.
-Feel free to add more olive oil if you feel it's necessary.
+Place peeled, cubed eggplant on a rimmed baking sheet.
+Drizzle with olive oil, season with salt and pepper, and toss to coat.
+Spread in a single layer and bake for 20 minutes.
+Set aside.

 • Cook the Vegetables: Heat olive oil in a 10-inch skillet over medium-high heat.
-Add the chopped onion, celery, red bell pepper, ⅛ teaspoon of salt, and red pepper flakes.
-Cook, stirring occasionally, for about 5 to 6 minutes until the vegetables start to caramelize.
+Add onion, celery, bell pepper, salt, and red pepper flakes.
+Cook, stirring occasionally, for 5–6 minutes until softened.
+Stir in garlic and cook for 1–2 minutes, stirring constantly.

-• Simmer the Sauce: Pour in the crushed tomatoes and bring to a simmer.
+• Simmer the Sauce: Add crushed tomatoes and bring to a simmer.

-• Add Flavorings: Stir in the olives, capers, raisins, vinegar, and honey.
-Reduce the heat to medium-low and cook, stirring occasionally, for 10 minutes.
+• Add Flavorings: Stir in olives, capers, raisins, vinegar, and honey.
+Reduce heat to medium-low and cook for 10 minutes, stirring occasionally.

-• Combine and Heat Through: Stir in the roasted eggplant and cook for an additional 2 to 3 minutes, allowing the eggplant to absorb the sauce.
+• Combine and Heat Through: Stir in the roasted eggplant and cook for 2–3 minutes to absorb the flavors.

-• Finish and Serve: Transfer the caponata to a bowl and top with fresh herbs if desired.
-Enjoy!
+• Finish and Serve: Transfer to a bowl, garnish with fresh herbs if desired, and serve.

 Notes

-• Use Fresh Ingredients: Fresh vegetables and high-quality olives make a big difference in the final dish.
+• Use Fresh Ingredients: Fresh vegetables and good-quality olives enhance the flavor.

-• Add Fresh Herbs: A sprinkle of fresh basil or parsley can add a burst of freshness.
+• Add Fresh Herbs: A sprinkle of basil or parsley adds brightness.

 • Store Properly: Keep in an airtight container in the fridge for up to 5 days.

-• Reheat Gently: If you need to reheat, do so gently to maintain the texture and flavor.
+• Reheat Gently: Warm slowly to preserve texture and flavor.

 Nutrition